< Facial muscles >

 Five layers of SCALP are Skin, Connective tissue, Aponeurosis, Loose connective tissue, and Periosteum.
 It is only by coincidence that these first letters constitute the word SCALP.

 The aponeurosis (exactly, epicranial aponeurosis) is the intermediate aponeurosis between the occipitalis and frontalis (Fig. 4-1).
 Because the occipitalis and frontalis are facial muscles, the epicranial aponeurosis also exists in the subcutaneous tissue (Fig. 3-1).
 It also serves the purpose of dividing the subcutaneous tissue into the connective tissue and loose connective tissue (Fig. 4-5).

 Loose connective tissue enables the skin, connective tissue, and epicranial aponeurosis to slide above the periosteum.

 < Cranial meninges >

 The calvaria is a portion of the skull that forms the roof of the cranial cavity.
 Inside calvaria, the cranial dura mater consists of periosteal and meningeal layers.
 The periosteum inside the calvaria (periosteal layer of dura mater) belongs to the dura mater, while the periosteum outside the calvaria belongs to the scalp (Fig. 4-5).

-This affiliation is convenient, because the two layers of the dura mater cannot be separated during dissection.
-Between two layers, there is no recognizable space whereas the spinal meninges have epidural space filled with fat (Fig. 1-16).
+Between two layers of the cranial dura mater, there is no recognizable space whereas the spinal meninges have epidural space filled with fat (Fig. 1-16).
 If a middle meningeal artery (Fig. 4-20) between two layers is ruptured, the blood accumulates external to the periosteal layer (Fig. 4-7).